ncuskey/urban-train/README.md

 ## Known limitations / TODO

-* d3‑labeler vendor is unused; consider removing script tag in `index.html`.
 * Some edge cases for ocean rectangle search near tiny archipelagos can be slow; heuristics can be tuned.
-* jQuery use can be removed with small DOM refactors.
-* Add automated CI regression (headless) for label collisions and LOD thresholds.
+* Automated CI regression testing is now available for label collisions and LOD thresholds.

 ---